-The dental assisting program is committed to student success and strives to graduate knowledgeable, skilled, and comprehensively prepared entry level dental assistants for the provision of safe, effective, and compassionate care that meets the needs of employers and the general public.
+The dental assisting program is committed to student success and strives to graduate knowledgeable, skilled, and comprehensively prepared entry-level dental assistants for the provision of safe, effective, and compassionate care that meets the needs of employers and the public.

 The DA program offers students two educational options.
-An Associate of Applied Science (AAS) Degree, which can be achieved in 4 semesters, is awarded to those who complete the general education requirements and all dental assisting courses in the curriculum plan.
-A three-semester Certificate is also available.
-Graduates of both programs are eligible to apply to take the Certified Dental Assistant (CDA) exam from the Dental Assisting National Board.
+The first option, an Associate of Applied Science (AAS) Degree, is awarded to those who complete the general education requirements (12+ hours).
+The second option, a long certificate, is awarded to those who have successfully completed College English and Math, Speech, Psychology and all the DA classes.
+Graduates are eligible to apply to take the Certified Dental Assistant (CDA) exam from the Dental Assisting National Board.

 DA classes are only offered during the day, Monday through Friday, on the Decatur campus.
-The coursework is progressive, requiring a grade of 75% or higher in each DA course and a "C" or higher in the required general education courses.
-Students participate in 24 weeks of part-time clinical practice experiences.
+The coursework is progressive, requiring a grade of 75% or higher in each DA course.
+Students participate in approximately 24 weeks of part-time clinical practice experiences, which equals out to over 300 hours of clincial experience.

-The program in dental assisting is accredited by the Commission on Dental Accreditation (CODA) which is a specialized accrediting body recognized by the United States Department of Education.
+The DA program is accredited by the Commission on Dental Accreditation (CODA) which is a specialized accrediting body recognized by the United States Department of Education.

 The Commission on Dental Accreditation will review complaints that relate to a program's compliance with the accreditation standards.
 The Commission is interested in the sustained quality and continued improvement of dental and dental-related education programs but does not intervene on behalf of individuals or act as a court of appeal for treatment received by patients, for individuals in matters of admission, appointment, promotion or dismissal of faculty, staff or students.
-A copy of the appropriate accreditation standards and/or the Commission's policies and procedures for submission of complaints may be obtained by contacting: Commission on Dental Accreditation, 211 East Chicago Avenue, Chicago, IL 60611-2678, 1-800-621-8099, extension 4653.
+A copy of the